-Small businesses rarely have big budgets for marketing so they need to get creative in the way they advertise themselves.
+Small businesses rarely have big budgets for marketing (Check out our small business loans to increase marketing budget) so they need to get creative in the way they advertise themselves.
 Nowadays many small companies promote themselves exclusively online through a company website and the use of social media.

 A good online marketing strategy can boost your business returns but you’ll have to plan it carefully to take full advantage.

 Here are 5 ways to get the most out of your marketing money.